 To our PHAST/jv/recruits Advisors,

-The TUPE Team is currently working remotely until May 4th.
-While we realize priorities are constantly shifting as of late, we want you to know that our team remains available to assist with any program, fiscal or other questions should you find yourself working on TUPE-related business or are looking for resources of any kind.
+As of June 1, the PHAST Team is now back in the office working a modified schedule through July 1, when we will return full-time to the office.
+We want you to know that our team remains available to assist with any program, fiscal or other questions should you find yourself working on PHAST-related business or are looking for resources of any kind.
 The Stanislaus County Office of Education has assembled a Coronavirus resource page with links to everything from safety precautions to school lunch service information to COVID-19 community resources.

 Though the current pandemic circumstances present a challenge unlike most of us have ever seen, we have experienced and overcome periods of uncertainty before.
 We can do it again, together.

 PHAST— pronounced "fast"— is a youth coalition dedicated to Protecting Health And Slamming Tobacco by organizing peer education and advocacy projects in schools and communities across Stanislaus County.
 PHAST is a joint project between the Stanislaus County Office of Education TUPE Program, the Stanislaus County Health Services Agency Tobacco Education Program, & Memorial Medical Center.
 Founded in 2005 with chapters at Ceres, Oakdale, Orestimba and Pitman high schools.
 Today, the coalition boosts more than 900 student members from 27 high schools.

 Our youth coalition is centered on the youth development and resiliency principles of Bonnie Bernard.
 We believe that students who have caring relationships, high expectations and opportunities for meaningful participation will be able to not only be resilient in their lives but are equip to make lasting change in our community.
 Our program gives each student that opportunity.

 PHAST is the youth development vehicle that empowers youth, helps youth use their voice, ensures lasting change in our community and creates the next generation of nicotine-free advocates.